Nikhi-l/cerch_ai/docs/prd/landing-image-load.md

-# PRD: Load landing.png with bundler-aware path
+# PRD: Serve landing.png from the public directory

 ## Context
-The static landing page references `/landing.png`, but the Next.js route serving the image read it from `process.cwd()`, which fails in the serverless build, so the image never loads.
+The static landing page references `/landing.png`, but relying on a custom route to read the file from the repository root fails once the app is built for a serverless environment, so the image never loads.

 ## Goals / Non-goals
 - Goals: